person working on laptop

 12. Phased retirement

 Phased retirement is a flexible work arrangement that allows people to reduce their working hours as they gradually approach retirement age.
-This can benefit employees who want to ease into retirement and companies who wish to retain team members who may otherwise choose to retire.
-Phased retirement can also offer a great opportunity for knowledge transfer from older staff to younger ones.
+This can benefit employees who wish to ease into retirement and companies who want to retain team members who may otherwise choose to retire.
+Phased retirement can also offer an excellent opportunity for knowledge transfer from older staff to younger ones.

 a group of colleagues exchanging feedback

-In today’s fast-paced and ever-changing work setting, some of the above examples of flexibility at work are no longer perceived as a luxury but have become a norm for many organizations.
-By allowing flexible work practices, you attract and retain top talent, boost satisfaction and productivity, and create a positive corporate culture that values employee well-being.
+In today’s fast-paced and ever-changing work environment, offering flexibility is no longer a luxury but a necessity.
+By allowing one or a mix of the above examples of flexibility at work, you can attract and retain top talent, boost satisfaction and productivity, and create a positive and employee-centric corporate culture.

 Paulyne Sombret